shengzhouzhang/free-bikes-react-native/READEME.md

 ```

 It will build the program with the production dependencies only.
-It is very important to only use production dependencies to build the program.
+It is very important to only use production dependencies to build the program at the beginning.

 # Testing